whitmo/elasticsearch/README.md

 ## Discovery

-This charm uses unicast discovery which utilises the orchestration of juju so that the discovery method is the same whether you deploy on EC2, lxc or any other cloud provider.
+This charm uses unicast discovery which utilises the orchestration of juju so that whether you deploy on ec2, lxc or any other cloud provider, the functionality for discovering other nodes remains the same.

 When a new unit first joins the cluster, it will update its config with the other units in the cluster (via the peer-relation-joined hook), after which ElasticSearch handles the rest.

-## Testing the ElasticSearch charm

-Run the unit-tests with `make test`.

-Run the functional tests with `juju test`.

 ## Downloading ElasticSearch